dward2/BME547/README.md

 # BME 547 - Medical Software Design
 ### Spring 2022

-### UPDATE
-__As of 1/1/22, the lectures on Wednesday, January 5, Monday, January 10, and Wednesday, January 12 will be held on ZOOM.
-See the Zoom Meeting section of Sakai for the link.__

 This repository serves as the default collection for all resources associated with the Duke BME Medical Software Design course (BME 547).